 - a.
-Costs not to exceed a maximum of \$1,100 per calendar year, per employee; including books and materials and lab fees. - b.
+Costs not to exceed a maximum of \$3,000 per calendar year, per employee; including books and materials and lab fees. - b.
 Employee's time and travel are at employee's own expense. - c.
 Class time must be on employee's own time, unless the Department Head approves an exception. - d.
-A passing grade of C or better is required in each course for reimbursement.
+A passing grade of C or better, or a certificate of completion, is required in each course for reimbursement.

+The City shall reimburse the employee within (30) calendar days of submitting the necessary documentation.
 If an employee voluntarily separates within one year of receiving the educational reimbursement, he/she must reimburse the City of Lathrop within one year from the separation date.